pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_set_repo.md

----
-# metadata #
-title:  pachctl auth set repo
+## pachctl auth set repo

-description: "Set the roles that 'username' has on 'repo'"
+Set the roles that 'subject' has on 'repo'
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth-set
-cliGlossary:  a
----

 ### Synopsis

-Set the roles that 'username' has on 'repo'
+Set the roles that 'subject' has on 'repo'

 ```
 pachctl auth set repo <repo> [role1,role2 | none ] <subject> [flags]